Our latest beta build can be found on HockeyApp.

 Starting the game

 When the game starts, you need to select a server to connect to.
-If you are part of the development team or are testing something that is being worked on choose the “Thunder Power” server.
+If you are part of the development team or are testing something that is being worked on choose the “Secondary” server.
 This is the most up to date (and buggiest) server you can connect to.
 It will go down frequently without warning.
 If you want to test the latest stable version, then connect to the “Production” server.
-Finally, if you are testing a new feature that didn’t make it to production yet then choose “Staging.”
-In most cases, if you are doing private testing, then Staging would be your best bet.
+Finally, if you are testing a new feature that didn’t make it to production yet then choose “Staging” if it is available.
+In most cases, you should be testing on Production.

 Once you’re authenticated, you should be able to login to the lobby, invite players to a new battle and start playing.
 Note that you can only start a battle if you have at least one opponent.
 If you want to find someone to join you for a test session, you can grab interested testers from our Discord channel or Facebook group.